PavSedl/RAILDUINO/docs/general.md

 ### 1.1 Symbols used

 ![Warning Sign](media/warning_sign.jpeg){: style="float: left; margin: 0 20px 0 0; max-width: 25px;" }
-<p>A warning sign, for safe use these instructions must be followed</p>
+<div>A warning sign, for safe use these instructions must be followed</div>
 ![CE Sign](media/CE_sign.png){: style="float: left; margin: 0 20px 0 0; max-width: 25px;" }
-<p>CE marking, certifies compliance of the product with the legal requirements</p>
+<div>CE marking, certifies compliance of the product with the legal requirements</div>
 ![wee_symbol](media/weee_symbol.png){: style="float: left; margin: 0 20px 0 0; max-width: 25px;" }
-<p>The product does not belong to municipal waste and is subject to separate collection</p>
+<div>The product does not belong to municipal waste and is subject to separate collection</div>

 ### 1.2 Safety warnings